-Intel plans to invest US$11 billion in new Israeli chip plant: report
+Intel plans to invest US$11 billion in new Israeli chip plant: Report

-U.S. chipmaker Intel plans to spend 40 billion shekels (US$10.89 billion) to build a new manufacturing plant in Israel and has asked the Israeli government for a grant amounting to 10 percent of the amount, a local news website reported on Monday.

-REUTERS: U.S. chipmaker Intel plans to spend 40 billion shekels (US$10.89 billion) to build a new manufacturing plant in Israel and has asked the Israeli government for a grant amounting to 10 percent of the amount, a local news website reported on Monday.
+REUTERS: US chipmaker Intel plans to spend 40 billion shekels (US$10.89 billion) to build a new manufacturing plant in Israel and has asked the Israeli government for a grant amounting to 10 per cent of the amount, a local news website reported on Monday (Jan 28).

 Talks on the investment between Intel and Israel's Ministry of Finance began weeks ago and are still ongoing, the report by the Globes website said, adding that Intel's global management is yet to make a final decision.